Diagonals of self-adjoint operators with finite spectrum: Introduction

 There exists a self-adjoint operator $E$ with diagonal $\{d_{i}\}_{i\in I}$ and $\sigma(E) = \{A_0, A_1, \ldots, A_{n+1}\}$ if and only if either: \begin{enumerate} \item $C(B/2)=\infty$ or $D(B/2)=\infty$, or \item $C(B/2)<\infty$ and $D(B/2)<\infty$, $($and thus $C(\alpha), D(\alpha)< \infty$ for all $\alpha \in (0,B)$$)$, and there exist $N_1, \ldots, N_n \in\N$ and $k\in\Z$ such that:

 and for all $r=1,\ldots, n$,

 \end{enumerate} \end{thm}

 We remark that the assumption that $\sum d_{i} = \sum (B-d_{i}) = \infty$ is not a true limitation of Theorem \ref{npt}.
-Indeed, the summable case $\sum d_{i}<\infty$, or its symmetric variant $\sum (B-d_{i})<\infty$, leads to a finite rank Schur-Horn theorem which is discussed below.
+Indeed, the summable case $\sum d_{i}<\infty$, or its symmetric variant $\sum (B-d_{i})<\infty$, leads to a finite rank Schur-Horn theorem, see \cite[Theorems 2.1 and 2.2]{mbjj3}.
 This case requires a different set of conditions which are closely related to the classical Schur-Horn majorization.
 Finally, the assumption $A_0=0$ is made only for simplicity; the general case follows immediately by a translation argument.